-Dr. Oscar Reiss was a preeminent pediatrician not only in Los Angeles but across the country, holding many professional positions in his field of pediatrics.
-He taught and supervised at USC, held the position of Chief Medical Doctor at Vista Del Mar, and had a thriving practice in Beverly Hills.
-Throughout the 1930s and 1940s he had a dream to develop a clinic that would offer lower income patients the same high-quality diagnostic and therapeutic services that young people in Beverly Hills received.
-He also wanted a to create a center that would provide advanced training to psychology, psychiatry, and clinical social work professionals who wanted to work with the mental health needs of children and adolescents.
-And he wanted to offer all of this within a psychodynamic orientation.
+Dr. Oscar Reiss was a preeminent pediatrician, holding many professional positions in his field of pediatrics.
+He taught and supervised at USC, became Chief Medical Doctor at Vista Del Mar, and had a thriving practice in Beverly Hills.
+Throughout the 1930s and 1940s, he had a dream of developing a clinic that would offer lower-income patients the same high-quality diagnostic and therapeutic services that young people in Beverly Hills received.
+He envisioned creating a center that would provide advanced training from a psychodynamic perspective to professionals in psychology, psychiatry, and clinical social work professionals who devote their work to the mental health needs of children and adolescents.
+While Dr. Reiss persisted in pursuing his dream and attracted many other like-minded professionals along the way, he did not come to witness his dream coming to fruition, as he died shortly before the opening of the Oscar Reiss Mental Hygiene Clinic on September 21,1950 on Fairfax Boulevard in Los Angeles.